Ripon Millenary Festival: Wednesday 25 August

 Festival activities began at 5am on Wednesday 25 August 1886 when a team of bell-ringers ascended the cathedral belfry and rang a peal of 5,000 changes for three-and-a-quarter hours.
 During the morning dignitaries arrived, and there was a formal procession from the town hall to the cathedral.
 The procession included not only the town dignitaries, two bands, a handful of friendly societies, and religious leaders, but also the mayors of 14 other towns in the region, complete with their mace bearers.

 The cathedral filled up an hour before the service was due to start.
-The music was chosen to sow the development of church music historically from the 13th century forward, and the Archbishop of York preached a sermon.
+The music was chosen to show the development of church music historically from the 13th century forward, and the Archbishop of York preached a sermon.
 The service was followed by a luncheon for more than a thousand guests in Victoria Hall, presided over by the mayor of Ripon.
 The dignitaries then proceeded to the Market Square, where there was a succession of speeches, and the dean of the cathedral presented a horn to the corporation.
 This was followed by a torchlit procession, with bands, floats and some role-players in period costumes.